 The sense of touch is extremely powerful, and the resulting 3D profile, which embossing or debossing creates, allows a 'real' tactile experience for your customers.
 This helps to build an emotional connection with your brand, as well as a perception of quality which cannot always be conveyed through a flat print or label.
-Note that embossing is an indented design, while debossing is the opposite, a raised design.
+Note that embossing is a raised design, while debossing is an indented design.

 This effect really needs to be felt, to be understood.
 By slightly softening the hard surface of your pack, you project a sense of soft luxury to your consumer, both when they pick up your pack for the first time, and as they continue to use it - although they may not consciously notice.
 This has worked particularly well with foam bottles, where the softness echoes the silky foaminess of the dispensed product.